All Collections

 • Logout

-In the General Tab, you can choose what happens when you open a HUE task if all images will be opened or just the first.
-Equally, there is a range of options allowing you to adjust your actions settings once a task has been uploaded.
+In the General Tab, you can choose what happens when you open a Hue task if all images will be opened or just the first, or open a task without opening the images.
+Equally, there is a range of options allowing you to adjust your action settings once a task has been uploaded.

 The Workspace defines the working folder that images will be loaded into while you are working on them.
 You can also define how long working files remain on your computer before they are purged.